qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 ==============

 For scripting, it is possible to take advantage of integrated Python console.
-It can be opened from menu: :menuselection:`Plugins --> Python Console`.
+It can be opened from the menu (:menuselection:`Plugins --> Python Console`).
 The console opens as a non-modal utility window:

 .. figure:: img/console.png
    :align: center